-- To add to the Palitoy collection in particular objects from the early production period. - New domestic and personal technologies. - The home and family lives of people who are currently underrepresented in our collections including LGBTQ+ people, people living with disabilities and people of black and minority ethnic heritage.
-Where possible collections will be developed via co-curated projects with these communities. - Contemporary collecting will be linked to targeted community engagement and participation.
-Where possible our approach will be through collaborative and cocurated projects representing the views and voices of local people as part of the collecting process.
+The home and family lives of people who are currently underrepresented in our collections.
+Contemporary collecting will be linked to targeted community engagement and participation.
+Where possible our approach will be through collaborative and co-curated projects representing the views and voices of local people as part of the collecting process.